Move Safe Banner

 We Want Your Feeback!

-Move Safe is an effort to improve transportation safety within the City, but we want to make sure the policies and solutions developed in the plan are compatible to resident's daily travel needs and wants from the City.
+Move Safe is an effort to improve transportation safety within the City: therefore, we want to make sure the policies and solutions developed in the plan are compatible with residents' daily travel needs and wants from the City.

 Move Safe will be hosting a series of community events and meetings offering Gaithersburg residents the chance to learn more about the project and voice their thoughts and concerns about transportation within the City.
 Your feedback is vital in: